tatum021/hashkey-custody-api-docs/source/index.html.md

 The above API only trade with the default provider.
 The following are advanced processs that support more control abilities.

-1. [Get support quote symbols](#get-quote-symbols) get all support symbols given by the OTC providers.
+1. [Get support quote symbols](#get-quote-symbols-2) get all support symbols given by the OTC providers.
 2. [Open an order](#open-quote-order) open an order for requesting quote list from the OTC providers.
-3. [Get the latest status of order](#get-order) the order contain the quote list given by the OTC providers.
+3. [Get the latest status of order](#get-order-2) the order contain the quote list given by the OTC providers.
 The price maybe changed frequently so request the API consistently for the latest price.
-4. [Accept price](#accept-price) Choose a price from the quote list.
+4. [Accept price](#accept-price) choose a price from the quote list.
 5. [Get the latest status of order](#get-order) check if the order is done.
 The order would be terminated if the price is rejected by the OTC provider.